spectrocloud/librarium/content/docs/04-clusters/2-brownfield-clusters.md

 ---
 title: "Brownfield Clusters"
 metaTitle: "Managing brownfield clusters on Palette"
-metaDescription: "Importing and managing brownfield clusters provisioned on any CSP using other orchestration tools "
+metaDescription: "Importing and managing brownfield clusters provisioned on any CSP using other orchestration tools"
 icon: "cloud-download-alt"
 hideToC: false
 fullWidth: false